September - An Idea for Every Day - Week 2

 Here’s a glance at our featured activities for the week of September 6 to September 12 (click the link for more details regarding the selected day).

-- Pledge of Allegiance Day (9.8.20) – Social Studies (citizenship, U.S. History); Writing (classroom pledge); Management (sense of belonging)
+- Pledge of Allegiance Day (September 8th Annually) – SOCIAL STUDIES (citizenship, U.S. History); WRITING (classroom pledge); MANAGEMENT (sense of belonging)

-- Swap Ideas Day (9.10.20) - Management (team-building, collaboration); SEL (understanding differing perspectives); Writing (free choice, collaborative); Art (drawing, collaborative)
+- Swap Ideas Day (September 10th Annually) - MANAGEMENT (team-building, collaboration); SEL (understanding differing perspectives); WRITING (free choice, collaborative); ART (drawing, collaborative)

 Here, at Wolfe Stew, we believe in options.
 So, we’re plating our ideas in a variety of ways for you.
 Choose the idea delivery service that best meets your needs from the following menu.